carloocchiena/django_social_feed/wip.md

 - add functional test
 - check what happens if user upload something different from a picture
 - add follow-unfollow function
+- clean all the dirty code in the files